tlong314/Table2Game/README.md

 Returns the HTML element used to display the details (scoreboard variables).

-`tg.registerSprite(name, opts)`
+`tg.registerSprites(nameOrObj, opts)`

-Adds a new Sprite object to the current `sprites` collection ('registers' the Sprite), under the name defined in the string parameter `name`.
+If `nameOrObj` is a string, this method adds a new Sprite object to the current `sprites` collection ('registers' the Sprite), under the name defined by `nameOrObj`.
 You should use a unique name for any new Sprite (otherwise any Sprite with the same name will be overwritten).
 The `opts` parameter is a plain JavaScript object with values defining the Sprite's position, size, shape, and velocity.

 * `x` - The x-value of the top left corner of the Sprite.
 Default is 0.
 * `y` - The y-value of the top left corner of the Sprite.
 Default is 0.